mampfes/hacs_waste_collection_schedule/doc/source/wuerzburg_de.md

 ## How to get the source argument

-The source argument is either district or street as displayed in the web form.
+The source argument is either district or street as displayed in the web form at [Abfallkalender Würzburg](https://www.wuerzburg.de/themen/umwelt-verkehr/vorsorge-entsorgung/abfallkalender/32208.Abfallkalender.html).
 Exact match is required.